tweerlei/plumber/README.md

 Ranges
   is-inrange                  Compare the current value to the current range resulting in a boolean partitions:8                Generate key ranges for n partitions, use with parallel:<n>
-  range-clear                 Clear the curent range object range-each:1                Generate items with the values of the input item's range using the given increment range-get:start             Get a range field, one of (start, end) range-set:start             Set a range field, e.g. for usage with each:, one of (start, end) Records rec-clear                   Clear the curent record rec-del:<name>              Remove the given field from the current record rec-each                    Extract record elements to individual items rec-get:<name>              Set the given record field as current value rec-set:<name>              Set the given record field to the current value Text digest:sha1                 Calculate a message digest using the given algorithm find:<regex>                Find matches of the given regular expression, use with notnull: or replace: format:<format>             Produces the argument with all occurrences of ${name} replaced by their value length                      Calculate the length of the current value replace:<value>             Replace all matches of a previous find: with the given replacement text-read:hex               Decode binary data from a string using the given algorithm
+  range-clear                 Clear the current range object range-each:1                Generate items with the values of the input item's range using the given increment range-get:start             Get a range field, one of (start, end) range-set:start             Set a range field, e.g. for usage with each:, one of (start, end) Records record-clear                Clear the current record record-del:<name>           Remove the given field from the current record record-each                 Extract record elements to individual items record-get:<name>           Set the given record field as current value record-set:<name>           Set the given record field to the current value Text digest:sha1                 Calculate a message digest using the given algorithm find:<regex>                Find matches of the given regular expression, use with filter: or replace: format:<format>             Produces the argument with all occurrences of @{name} replaced by their value length                      Calculate the length of the current value replace:<value>             Replace all matches of a previous find: with the given replacement text-read:hex               Decode binary data from a string using the given algorithm